Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 Ok, we have a player in our game, that is updated every frame.
 We will now see how to draw it.

-# Basic 3D drawing with Monogame
+# Basic 3D drawing with MonoGame

 ## The view and projection matrices

 We have seen that the world matrix is used to transform a vertex from the object space to the world space.
 But we cannot stop here.
 First, we need to see the world from the point of view of a camera.
 Then we need to project the 3D world "filmed" by this camera to your 2D screen.
 To achieve that, we need two other matrices: the view matrix and the projection matrix.

 The view matrix is used to transform a vertex from the world space to the camera space.
-Monogames provides us with a way to create a view matrix from a position, a target and an up vector.
+MonoGames provides us with a way to create a view matrix from a position, a target and an up vector.
 The position is the position of the camera, the target is the point the camera is looking at, and the up vector is the direction that is considered as up.

 ```csharp
 private Matrix view = Matrix.CreateLookAt(new Vector3(0, 0, 100), new Vector3(0, 0, 0), Vector3.UnitY);